Anal Cancer (cont.)

 Anal cancer is usually curable when found localized.
 Early detection remains the key to long-term survival as it is in many forms of cancer.
 The 5-year survival rates by anal cancer stage and cell type include:

-Where can one find information about clinical trials for anal cancer?
+Where can one find information about clinical trials or research for anal cancer?

 There is ongoing research in the treatment of anal cancer.
 Visit ClinicalTrials.gov for information on clinical trials and patient eligibility.